 Traditional German Festivities

 Traditional German festivities are well prepared and celebrated all year around.
 Whereas the observed holidays are more formal like Easter and Christmas, other traditional German festivities are more low key like an Oktoberfest party in the backyard.
-Traditions and customs play a major role during the cultural celebrations and are handed down from generation to generation.
+Traditions and customs play an essential role during the cultural celebrations and are handed down from generation to generation.
 The ceremonies can vary depending on the region in Germany.

-You would be surprised to learn how many traditions are imported by German immigrants and celebrated by Americans.
-Besides of the Christmas tree and the Easter bunny there is of course Oktoberfest just to mention a few.
+You would be surprised to learn how many of the traditional German festivities are imported by German immigrants and celebrated by Americans.
+Besides, of the Christmas tree and the Easter bunny, there is, of course, Oktoberfest to mention a few.